stormwindy/Qi-Table/docs/_includes/pages/system.md

 Add any market research you've done to this page

 ## Potential for Future Development

 *What features could you add to your system?
 How could you change it to reach new people/adapt to new*

+The largest improvement planned for a next generation table design is the inclusion of multi-wireless charging feature.
+This would allow multiple tables to charge from a same wireless charging point.
+These charging times would be predicted via learnt usage, pre-booked calendar appointments and the amount of charge remaining

 As Qi grows we expect to expand beyond the Infinitables.
 The software we created has potential to be extended and used for wider applications where autonomous movement may be useful: ranging from complimentary chairs for Infinitables or better storage units to self-moving hospital bed.